-Read the complete story at the above link.
+Read the rest of Milbank’s op-ed at the link.

 I’ve said all along that there is potential for Congress to govern if McConnell, Ryan, and the rest of the GOP leadership would permit it.
 But, that means ditching the “Hastert Rule” (named, btw, for convicted “perv” and former GOP Speaker Denny Hastert) and thereby “PO’ing” both the “White Nationalist” and “Bakuninist Wings” of the GOP.
 That’s why it likely won’t happen.
 Because although they could govern in this manner, in coalition with many Dems, the modern GOP is beholden to both the White Nationalists and the Bakuninists to win elections and have a chance at being in the legislative majority.

 In the end, if the Dems want to change the way America is governed for the better, they’re going to have to win some elections — lots of them.
 And, that’s not going to happen overnight.
 Although I can appreciate the Dreamers’ frustration, I think they would do better getting behind the Dems, and even the moderate GOP legislators who support them, rather than throwing “spitballs.”